The Diocese aims to make its own building developments sustainable and low carbon.

 The Centre for Alternative Technology in Machynlleth, Mid Wales was a pioneer in the field.
 It demonstrates exemplars of many systems and technologies.
 CAT’s new WISE building is designed to be highly sustainable.
 For example it uses rammed earth – inspiring as well as very unusual in the UK.

 Diocese of London

 Diocesan Advisory Committee (DAC)

-The DAC takes the environment and sustainability into consideration when considering faculty applications.
+The DAC (administered by Parish Property Support, link below) takes the environment and sustainability into consideration when considering faculty applications.

 The Head of Environment and Sustainability is also the Environmental and Sustainability Consultant to the DAC.